at2005/HODL/README.md

 Language description can be found: https://arxiv.org/abs/2110.12487

 To use the compiler, create a new "bin" directory from the root directory and run make.
-After compilation this should create an executable named "qc", which can be appended to PATH.
+After compilation this should create an executable named "hodl", which can be appended to PATH.
 To run the compiler, specify the --target system (qir/qasm) and the output file (-o).

 # QISKit integration